Volunteer with Dogs and help care for abandoned and injured dogs at the Peru Dog Rescue Shelter!

 The Sacred Valley of the Incas is a must-see on anyone’s Peru itinerary.
 Barely half an hour’s drive from Cusco and you will find a magical, steep-sided valley where fresh mountain rivers and streams tumble between ancient mountains and majestic glaciers.

-For a truly unique experience you can also visit the Amazon Rainforest.
-The small rainforest city of Puerto Maldonado in the amazing Madre de Dios Region of the southern Amazon basin is only 10 hours from Cusco by bus and under an hour by air with low cost (and reliable) carrier Star Peru.
+For a truly unique experience, you can also visit the Amazon Rainforest.
+The small rainforest city of Puerto Maldonado in the amazing Madre de Dios Region of the southern Amazon basin is only 10 hours from Cusco by bus and under an hour by air.

 You are almost certain to travel through Lima on your way to Cusco.
 Peru’s capital is worth a stop before or after your placement with us.
-There is excellent shopping in the ocean-side district of Miraflores and wonderful galleries and museums in trendy Barranco.
-The city also has some truly impressive Spanish colonial buildings in the historic centre and amazing restaurants throughout the city.
+There is excellent shopping in the ocean-side district of Miraflores, wonderful galleries and museums in trendy Barranco, some truly impressive Spanish colonial buildings in the historic centre and amazing restaurants throughout the city.

 Less than a day’s drive from Cusco, the city of Arequipa is Peru’s second largest city.
-Called the white city due to the colour of the historic buildings constructed using local white stone called sillar.
-Like Cusco, Arequipa is in the Andes mountains, but at lower altitude so enjoys almost year-round warm and sunny weather.
-The city is next to the magnificent dormant volcano El Misti.
+It is known as the white city due to the colour of the historic buildings constructed using local white stone called sillar.
+Like Cusco, Arequipa is located in the Andes mountains bit at a lower altitude so enjoys almost year-round warm and sunny weather.
+The city is overlooked by the magnificent dormant volcano, El Misti.

 Arequipa is also the staging post for trips to the Famous Colca Canyon.